compsy/u-can-act/README.md

 Optional properties are `hours_label` and `minutes_label`, to override the default label texts.

+If the attribute `am_pm` is set to `true`, then the hours will be displayed in 12-hour format, with an AM/PM selector.

 ### Type: Date
 Required and allowed options (minimal example and maximal example):